Skip to Content

 Standards and formats:

-Internationally active companies face the problem of being able to support and process the different e-invoicing standards.
-The Peppol initiative could counteract this problem if it gains acceptance.
-To cope with the constantly changing regulations, the use of a cloud-based e-invoicing solution is recommended.
+Internationally active companies face the challenge of supporting and processing different e-invoicing standards.
+The Peppol initiative could provide a solution here, provided it gains acceptance.
+To keep pace with constantly changing regulations, it is advisable to use a cloud-based e-invoicing solution.

 12. Frequently Asked Questions